nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 ![VSCode Icon](media/vsc-shortcut.png)

 If the terminal is not open in the VSCode window then open a new one using the Terminal menu -> New Terminal menu item.
+If your VSCode has a Powershell terminal open, close it and open a Bash shell instead.  *You should run all of the commands in this workshop in a Bash terminal.*

 The second tool you will need is Postman.
 Postman is a graphical tool for sending HTTP and gRPC requests and viewing the results of those requests.
 If it is not already running then start it either by clicking on its icon in the taskbar or on the shortcut on the desktop.